-Debut single, on L&Y, by Debra Byrne YouTube, a graduate of Johnny Young's variety TV show Young Talent Time who went on to a long, successful and sometimes troubled career as a singer and stage actor.
+Debut single, on L&Y, by Debra Byrne (b.
+1957, earlier known as Debbie). a graduate of Johnny Young’s variety TV show Young Talent Time who went on to a long, successful and sometimes troubled career as a singer and stage actor.

 Single on Liberty, produced by Snuff Garrett.

 Co-charted in Brisbane, Adelaide and Perth with the version by The Crystals.

 Single on Liberty label by El Paso-born singer whose biggest pop hit was It Must Be Him (1967, #3 USA).
 Since the 80s she has become a highly regarded Latin-style artist.

 Which one is the original?
 Versions by The Crystals and by Vikki Carr were recorded and released around the same time.
 The big original version sites disagree on the fine

 • The Originals has Vikki Carr as the original, noting that the two versions were “cut the same night”.

 • Second Hand Songs lists The Crystals‘ record as the original but calls it a “simultaneous original” with Vikki Carr‘s, while noting that The Crystals were the first to be played on radio.